 UMC primarily tracks common areas, residential units, and hotels.
 EnergyCAP’s Audit 46, a comprehensive audit group, was especially helpful in identifying billing errors and savings opportunities.
 EnergyCAP UtilityManagement’s PowerViews charts and graphs provided new and convenient ways for UMC staff to assess utility data.
 Manual bill review efficiency increased as staff learned how to easily compare current and historical billing data in EnergyCAP UtilityManagement.

 A recent multi-family bill refund was obtained through audits of properties exhibiting energy cost/use increases of 10–15% over the previous year.
 UMC contacted the vendor—whose internal investigation confirmed the error and resulted in a credit of $60,000.

 The development of a utility-oriented database enhanced procurement, budgeting, and energy-focused reporting.
 EnergyCAP enabled UMC to easily run historical reports for usage and cost for individual commodities.
 This information facilitated the submittal of multiple RFPs for better client utility contracts.

-UMC cited several client benefits from specific EnergyCAP reports:
+UMC cited several client benefits from specific EnergyCAP UtilityManagement reports:

 In addition to the 200+ available reports, a number of UMC clients have used the EnergyCAP Budget Manager.
 It’s a meter-by-meter budgeting module that enables them to quickly obtain budgets for any commodity at any organizational level.
 Calculations are based on historical data, and budget values can be adjusted globally or granularly.

-The automated ENERGY STAR submittal features of EnergyCAP have greatly reduced the labor and time associated with obtaining and monitoring EPA building ENERGY STAR ratings.
+The automated ENERGY STAR submittal features have greatly reduced the labor and time associated with obtaining and monitoring EPA building ENERGY STAR ratings.

 Thanks to Howard Randolph, CEO of Utility Management Corporation, and his staff for their assistance in preparing this Case Study.